trentlarson/lives-of-gifts/src/markdown/research/sharing-locally.md

 ---
-title: Sharing Ideas & Skills
+title: Sharing Ideas & Skills Locally
 image: ../../images/research/group-chat-square.png
-order: 2
+order: 3
 ---

 Everyone can learn, and everyone can teach.
 In a community, everyone benefits,